Top 10+ Portland-Area Destination Playgrounds

 Dickinson Park

 Good to knowNo bathrooms here, not even the portable kind, so come prepared.
 Also the playground is at the edge of a nice little hill.
 We spent a good quarter of the time here rolling down it (intentionally).
-Which, if you have not done recently, I highly recommend.
-Although man, I don’t remember getting so dizzy from it when I was a kid.
+Which, if you have not done recently, we highly recommend.
+Although man, we don’t remember getting so dizzy from it when we were kids.

 LocationSW 55th Ave, off Alfred Ct., Portland